elibdev/notably/cmd/server/README.md

 ### Authentication / Configuration

 The server requires a DynamoDB table name which is provided via the `DYNAMODB_TABLE_NAME` environment variable.
-Authentication is done via the `X-User-ID` HTTP header which must be included with each request.
+Authentication is done via API keys that you receive upon registration or login.

     go run cmd/server/main.go [--addr :8080]